 There are many films that looked to filming in Tuolumne County as well as many that shot in Tuolumne County.
 While Tuolumne County for decades was known for its Western films like Unforgiven, and Back to the Future 3 in recent years more horror genre and mountain exploration films have scouted and filmed here.
-Marvel has also scouted for undisclosed films in Tuolumne County.
+Marvel Studios has also scouted for undisclosed films in Tuolumne County.

 Tuolumne County Hidden Gems